-Engelmore & Morgan, 1988; Erman, Hayes-Roth, Lesser, & Reddy, 1980), with domain-specific rules that perform three tasks: (1) adding to the initial representation, by detecting groups and sequences, (2) suggesting correspondences between different aspects of the representations, and (3) proposing transformation rules to serve as solutions to the problem, based on the outputs of the other rules.
+Copycat operates in a domain of alphabetic strings (see (Chalmers et al. 1992, Mitchell 1993, Hofstadter 1995a) for descriptions of Copycat, and (French 1995, Hofstadter 1995a) for descriptions of related programs in different domains).
+It takes as input problems of the form 'If the string abc is transformed into abd, what is the string aabbcc transformed into?'
+From this input and its built-in rules, Copycat derives a representation of the strings, finds a rule that links the first two strings, and applies that rule to the third string to produce an answer (such as abbdd).
+Copycat's architecture is a blackboard system (cf Erman et al. 1980, Engelmore and Morgan 1988), with domain-specific rules11 that perform three tasks: (1) adding to the initial representation, by detecting groups and sequences, (2) suggesting correspondences between different aspects of the representations, and (3) proposing transformation rules to serve as solutions to the problem, based on the outputs of the other rules.
 As with other blackboard architectures, Copycat's rules operate (conceptually) in parallel, and probabilistic information is used to control which rules are allowed to fire.
 Each of these functions is carried out within the same architecture by the same mechanism and their operation is interleaved.
-CFH claim that they are "inseparable."
+Chalmers et al. (1992) claim that they are 'inseparable'.

-Concepts in this domain consist of letters, e.g., a, b, and c; groups , e.g., aa, bb and cc; and relationships involving ordering -- e.g., successor, as in b is the successor of a.
-A property that both Mitchell and CFH emphasize is that mappings in Copycat can occur between non-identical relationships.
+Concepts in this domain consist of: letters, e.g. a, b, and c; groups, e.g. aa, bb, and cc; and relationships involving ordering-e.g. successor, as in b is the successor of a.
+A property that both Mitchell (1993) and Chalmers et al. (1992) emphasise is that mappings in Copycat can occur between non-identical relationships.
 Consider for example two strings, abc versus cba.
 Copycat can recognize that the first group is a sequence of successors, while the second is a sequence of predecessors.
-When matching these two strings, Copycat would allow the concepts successor and predecessor to match, or, in their terminology, to "slip" into each other.
-Copycat has a pre-determined list of concepts that are allowed to match, called the Slipnet.
+When matching these two strings, Copycat would allow the concepts successor and predecessor to match, or, in their terminology, to 'slip' into each other.
+Copycat has a predeterminated list of concepts that are allowed to match, called the Slipnet.
 In Copycat, all possible similarities between concepts are determined a priori.
 The likelihood that a concept will slip in any particular situation is also governed by a parameter called conceptual depth.
 Deep concepts are less likely to slip than shallow ones.
 The conceptual depth for each concept is, like the links in the Slipnet, hand-selected a priori by the designers of the system.

 The control strategy used in Copycat's blackboard is a form of simulated annealing.
 The likelihood that concepts will slip into one another is influenced by a global parameter called computational temperature, which is initially high but is gradually reduced, creating a gradual settling.
-This use of temperature differs from simulated annealing in that the current temperature is in part a function of the system's happiness with the current solution.
-Reaching an impasse may cause the temperature to be reset to a high value, activating rules that remove parts of the old representation and thus allow new representations to be built.
+This use of temperature differs from simulated annealing in that the current temperature is in part a function of the system's 'happiness' with the current solution.
+Reaching an impasse may cause the temperature to be reset to a high value, activating rules that remove parts of the old representation, and thus allow new representations to be built.

-4. Dimensions of Analogy
+4. Dimensions of analogy

-We see five issues as central to the evaluation of CFH's claims with regard to analogical processing:
+We see five issues as central to the evaluation of Chalmers et al.'s claims with regard to analogical processing as follows.

 - 1. How does perception relate to analogy? - 2.
 How does flexibility arise in analogical processing? - 3.
 Is analogy a domain-general process? - 4.
-How should microworlds be used in the study of analogy? - 5.
+How should micro-worlds be used in the study of analogy? - 5.
 How should the psychological plausibility of a model of analogy be assessed?